MarcBS/SR-Clustering/README.md

         “R-Clustering for Egocentric Video Segmentation”.
         In 7th Iberian Conference on Pattern Recognition and Image Analysis (IbPRIA) (in press).

-Refer to code in Demo folder for a simple execution of our R-Clustering algorithm.
+Use code in Demo folder for a simple execution of our R-Clustering algorithm.